StanfordSpezi/SpeziAccessGuard/Sources/SpeziAccessGuard/SpeziAccessGuard.docc/SpeziAccessGuard.md

 }
 ```

-In the example above, we configure the ``AccessGuard`` with one guard that uses a 4-digit numerical access code and is identified by `ExampleIdentifier`.
+In the example above, we configure the ``AccessGuard`` component with one guard that uses a 4-digit numerical access code and is identified by `ExampleIdentifier`.
 The `timeout` property defines when the view should be locked based on the time the scene is not in the foreground, in seconds.

+> Tip: You can learn more about a [`Component` in the Spezi documentation](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/component).

 ## Examples